melon416/melon416/README.md

 ## 💡 About Me

-- 🔭 I’m currently working on automation bots for Google Reviews, Gmail, Social Websites and other E-commerce sites.
+- 🔭 I’m currently working on game development and automation bots for Google Reviews, Gmail, Social Websites and other E-commerce sites.
-- 💬 Ask me about Python, Node.js, FastAPI, Flask, Express, Vue.js, React.
+- 💬 Ask me about Python, Unity(C#), Node.js, GoLang, FastAPI, Flask, Express, Vue.js, React.
 - 🌱 I’m exploring cloud-native automation and serverless functions.
 - 🎯 I'm well-versed in making websites and dashboards.